Inelastic Coupled-Channel Eikonal Scattering: Inelasticity effects in the KMOC formalism

 Since $\beta$ admits an expansion in powers of $\alpha$ (and the coupling), this contains terms to all orders in $G$.
 However, since $\bra{p'_{\rmb},\{c\}} \eta_{\rmb \rma} \ket{p_\rma,\omega,j,m,h} $ is already determined by the LO matching in \eqref{eq:LOmatching}, this quantity is fully determined to all orders from standard perturbation theory.
 Moving on to contributions quadratic in $\beta$, we encounter the term

 where we have suppressed angular momentum indices for brevity.
 At this order, we encounter the new quantity $\bra{p'_{\rmb},\{c\}} \eta_{\rmb \rma} \ket{p_\rma,\omega,\omega'}$ which is not fixed by the LO matching.
 We can interpret this as a higher order contact term representing the absorption of two gravitons.
 This term is fixed by comparing to the NLO part of the cross section.
 Proceeding in this manner, we see that higher order corrections can come from either standard perturbative vertices (originating from $\beta)$ or higher order absorptive vertices from $\eta_{\rmb \rma}$.
+This separation between absorptive and perturbative scattering contributions makes this ansatz particularly suitable for performing matching calculations with black hole perturbation theory, where a similar factorization is realized in the solution of the wave equation for Schwarzchild and Kerr metrics.
 It is interesting to explore whether this approach leads to an efficient way to match the absorptive cross section at higher orders.